globoglobito/Python-Guide/README.md

 ```

 ##### What is lambda:
 Lambda allows you to define an anonymous function.
-Arguments fit between lambda and : so x is an argument.
+Arguments fit between lambda and : so, x is an argument.
 The stuff after the colon gets implicitly returned

-I would use lambda functions for map (but ... if its  avery complex function i wouldnt).For very simple cases or when you dont need to reuse the function multiple times.
-Remember if you dont save the results they are gone forever.
+I would use lambda functions for map (but ... if it’s  a very complex function i wouldn’t).For very simple cases or when you don’t need to reuse the function multiple times.
+Remember if you don’t save the results they are gone forever.

 ### Example 3: